madalinignisca/hetzner-iaac-lamp-and-more/README.md

 As normal with Terraform, ensure you save your new state and variables files in a secure environment and you **always use the latest and update after any change**!!!
 Keep also your `inventory` up to date in same location.

+NOTE: Make sure you don't change something in terraform related to the webserver.
+Terraform is destroy/create only, so the webserver would be wiped out with all data. to be able to support server recreation, you must create volumes for all critical data (example database, application uploads etc.) and extend ansible to mount them in the correct location before anything else, and don't forget about fstab entries.
+This will allow you to have destroy/recreate option with Terraform and change servers whenever is needed, actually being something popular in horizontal scalling setups.

 TIP: _You can create tokens per users.
 Hetzner provides audit per Token and IP and can be used to know when something happened in infrastructure_

 Ensure your public key is in the cloud init file, in case that a fresh installation is needed.